Skip to main content

 2. continue: Skip the Current Step

-Use continue when you want to skip one iteration and move on.
+Use continue when you want to skip one iteration and continue to the next one.

 Continue Loop